 At Colorado Medication Assisted Recovery, our medical staff and certified therapists can prescribe heroin abuse medications to help you or your loved one start and remain in recovery.
 If you or a loved one is struggling with heroin addiction, we offer effective, evidence-based heroin addiction treatment in Colorado that can help you reach your goals.
 Call 833.448.0127 today to get started.

 Heroin addiction is a serious mental health issue that can have severe withdrawal symptoms no matter how long or how much you take.
 Even after taking heroin just once, your body forms a powerful craving for the drug and will produce potentially harmful side effects, including:

 - Collapsed veins

 - Irregular menstrual cycles for women

-The FDA has approved certain medications for heroin addiction to help combat the debilitating side effects of heroin and other opioids.
+The FDA has approved certain medications for heroin abuse to help combat the debilitating side effects of heroin and other opioids.
 These medications will coincide with a behavioral therapy program to help you better understand where your heroin addiction is coming from and begin to rebuild your life.

 Naltrexone is a non-opioid that blocks the pleasurable effects of heroin and other opioids.
 There is little risk of abuse because it binds to the opioid receptors and prevents them from releasing endorphins responsible for the high that you feel with heroin.
-Over time your cravings will diminish as your body stops associating heroin with euphoric feelings.
+Over time, your cravings will diminish as your body stops associating heroin with euphoric feelings.

 - Cognitive-behavioral therapy